boostorg/leaf/doc/whitepaper.md

 This results in tight coupling between a caller and a callee: in order to call a function, we must understand its semantics and the semantics of each of its arguments; it's preconditions and postconditions, etc. Of course, this is not a problem, in fact this coupling is the reason why the compiler is able to detect many errors before the program even runs.

 On the other hand, not all objects a function needs to use should be passed through the narrow interface specified by its signature.
-For example, it is possible to pass a logger as one of the arguments of each function which may need to print diagnostic information, but this is almost never done in practice; instead, the logging system is accessible globally.
+For example, it is possible to pass a logger object as one of the arguments of each function which may need to print diagnostic information, but this is almost never done in practice; instead, the logging system is accessible globally.
 If we require that the logger is passed down as an argument, this would create difficulties for intermediate functions which don't need it: they would be coupled with an object they do not necessarily understand, only so they can pass it down to another function which may actually use it, but possibly just to pass it down to yet another function.

-When an object must be communicated down the call stack to a function several levels removed from the one that initiates the call, it is sometimes desirable to decouple the signature of all intermediate functions from that object, because their interface has nothing to do with it.
+When an object must be communicated down the call stack to a function several levels removed from the one that initiates the call, it is usually desirable to decouple the signature of all intermediate functions from that object, because their interface has nothing to do with it.

 The same reasoning applies to *error-neutral* functions with regards to failures originating in lower-level functions.
 While it is possible to couple the signatures of intermediate functions with the static type of all the [error information they may need to communicate](#4-handling-of-error-information), this essentially destroys their neutrality towards failures.
 That's because, in order for each function to define a specific type to report all possible error objects statically, it must understand the exact semantics of all lower level error types.
-This turns what would have been *error-neutral* functions into a game of telephone, requiring each node to both understand and correctly re-encode each communicated failure.
+This turns what would have been a chain of calls to *error-neutral* functions into a game of telephone, requiring each node to both understand and correctly re-encode each communicated failure.

 ## 6. Alternative mechanisms for transporting of error objects